Optimal search reach for heavy neutral leptons at a muon collider

 $\Lagrangian[WN\ell]$ yields neutrino interactions with the $W$ boson:

 $\Lagrangian[ZN\nu]$ interactions with the $Z$ boson:

 and $\Lagrangian[HN\nu]$ interactions with the Higgs boson:

-The UFO library of the model contains 12 free parameters in addition to the SM parameters, which are three masses of the heavy neutrinos: m$_{N_k}$ and nine real (no $CP$ violation expected) mixing parameters $V_{lk}$, where $l = e, \mu, \tau$ and $k = N_1, N_2, N_3$.
-For the purpose of this analysis, we considered a scenario with only one heavy Dirac neutrino $N_1 \equiv N$ with a mass below $\mathcal{O}(10\,\text{TeV})$ and equal couplings to all SM leptons ($|V_{eN_1}|^{2} = |V_{\mu N_1}|^{2} = |V_{\tau N_1}|^{2} \equiv V_{l N}^{2}$).
-For sample generation, the mixing parameter $V_{lN}^{2}$ has been set to 0.0003.
+The UFO library of the model contains 12 free parameters in addition to the SM parameters, which are three masses of the heavy neutrinos m$_{N_k}$ and nine real (no $CP$ violation assumed for simplicity) mixing parameters $V_{lk}$, where $l = e, \mu, \tau$ and $k = N_1, N_2, N_3$.
+For the purpose of this analysis, we considered a scenario with only one heavy Dirac neutrino $N_1 \equiv N$ with a mass below $\mathcal{O}(30\,\text{TeV})$ and equal couplings to all SM leptons ($|V_{eN_1}|^{2} = |V_{\mu N_1}|^{2} = |V_{\tau N_1}|^{2} \equiv V_{l N}^{2}$).
+For reference sample generation, the mixing parameter $V_{lN}^{2}$ has been set to 0.0003.
 Other values for the mixing parameters in the analysis below were accessed via rescaling with the corresponding cross section.
-Although there are many different possible signatures of such particles at future colliders, for center-of-mass energies above the $Z$ pole, the t-channel $W$ exchange resulting in the production of a light-heavy neutrino pair ($\mu^+ \mu^- \rightarrow N \, \nu$) is dominant~\cite{Antusch:2016ejd} and the production cross section is of the order of 1-10 fb for masses of the neutrinos up to the collision energy.
+Although there are many different possible signatures of such particles at future colliders, for center-of-mass energies above the $Z$ pole, the t-channel $W$ exchange resulting in the production of a light-heavy neutrino pair ($\mu^+ \mu^- \rightarrow N \, \nu$) is one of the most promising production channels~\cite{Antusch:2016ejd} and the production cross section is of the order of 1-10 fb for masses of the neutrinos up to the collision energy.
 For our choice of the parameter space, the heavy neutrino has a microscopic lifetime ($c\tau \ll 1$ nm) and no displaced vertices are expected.
-Among the possible decay channels of such particles, the signature of two jets and a lepton ($N \rightarrow qq\ell$) is the most promising because it allows for direct reconstruction of the mass of the heavy state.
+Among the possible decay channels of these particles, only the signature of two jets and a lepton ($N \rightarrow qq\ell$) allows for direct reconstruction of the mass of the heavy state.
+However, one can also consider other production and decay channels, for example, those induced by vector-boson fusion of a neutrino pair or resulting in the mono-Higgs production and decay which could potentially offer large cross sections at a high-energy lepton machine (see e.g. \cite{Costantini:2020stv}).
+We decided to limit our study to the $qq\ell \nu$ signature only, which gives direct access to the heavy-neutrino kinematics, and prove by itself the superiority of the Muon Collider over accelerators of other kinds in searches for very massive neutrinos.
+The design of the more general search procedure, involving the interplay between different production and decay channels and requiring the development of a proper analysis procedure for each of them, and finally their combination, has been left for further studies.